Nipatsuplayer/calcscore/README.md

 # Calcscore

 Simple application to calculate standings in ICC matches in HCR2.

-### TODO

-* Add possibility to use team names, and maybe save them between sessions
+Now support matches with up to four teams and saving settings